dquerales/PdocDocumentations/README.md

 ```

 ## Usage
-1. Create a documentation using the following:
+1. Create the documentation using the following:

 ```
 python -m pdoc --html <path to code> --output-dir <path to documentation>
 ```

-EXAMPLE:
+## Example

+1. Create documentation:

 ```
 python -m pdoc --html src --output-dir docs
 ```

-2. Create a html for githubpages to redirect src/index.html
+2. Create a html for githubpages to redirect the new src/index.html

 ```
 <!DOCTYPE html>